realkosmoss/Discord-Wife/README.md

 # Discord-Wife
 Level 1000 gooner.

 Minimal editing needed to start on your own server.

 ## Boobs
 super ass code ✅ but it works

-### SeTuP
+## SeTuP
+- Needs ollama.
-Needs ollama. change the model inside of /custom/ai.py to an lower one. the current one uses 26gb vram
+- Change the model inside of /custom/ai.py to a lower one.
+The current one uses 26GB VRAM.